AkshayS21/Collaborate-and-Compete-Tennis-Project/README.md

 - maddpg.py - code for creating a meta agent (I called it "Parent") and executing its functions.
 - buffer.py - code for adding and sampling experiences for the agents.
 - OUNoise.py - code for creating and samping noise for the agent actions.
-- workspace_utils.py - includes code for keeping the session active. (generously provided by Udacity :))
+- workspace_utils.py - includes code for keeping the session active.
 - train.py - includes code to train your own weights.
 - evaluate.py - includes code to evaluate trained weights.